Swamiji TV

 Filming location: Strilky, Czech Republic

 Hari Om.
-I welcome you.
-Vishwa Gurujī had a wish that we begin with meditation accompanied by the flute, which is why I am sitting here.
-I will play one, perhaps two or three pieces, depending on our time.
-Some of you may recall when Gulābjī was giving lectures here.
-He suggested a technique of spending 10 to 15 minutes daily, just with yourself.
-To be with yourself without doing anything can be a challenge.
-The music here will create an environment for that practice.
-That is a little theory on the purpose of listening.
+Vītam vās.
+Vishwagurujī had the wish that we begin with some flute meditation, and so that is why I am sitting here.
+I will play one, two, or perhaps three pieces, depending on how much time we have.
+If you remember, some of you were present when Gulābjī gave his lectures, and he suggested one technique: to spend ten to fifteen minutes every day just with yourself.
+To be with yourself without doing anything can be a bit of a challenge, so the music here will create an environment that supports that.
+That is a little theory about the purpose of listening to music.
 It is also very easy to pay attention to the sound.
-It does not require forced concentration; in fact, the opposite is true—it is difficult not to pay attention to the music.
-We use this to our advantage.
-The sound captures your attention, and for an extended period, you can simply be with that sound.
-Sound takes us inward, whereas the eyes take our attention outward.
-Notice how, living in the world, we are exposed to much information.
-Many temptations come through our eyes.
+No real concentration is required; in fact, it is the opposite—it is very difficult not to pay attention to the music.
+We use this as an advantage for our practice.
+The sound captures your attention, and for an extended period of time you can simply be with that sound.
+The sound draws us more inward, whereas the eyes tend to pull our attention outward.
+You notice that as we live in the world, we are exposed to a great deal of information, and many temptations come through our eyes.
 The objects we see generate many desires.
-Gulābjī also spoke of desires: the fewer desires, the more freedom; the more desires, the stronger the bondage.
-I will not talk further.
-Just relax and enjoy.
+As Gulābjī also spoke about desires: the fewer desires, the more freedom there is, and the more desires, the stronger the bondage.
+So I will not talk further—just relax and enjoy.
 The first rāga is called Rāga Chorākeśī.
-Some of you know the principle of how rāgas are not exactly composed but are based on a scale and certain rules within that scale.
-A rāga exists to evoke a specific mood, according to the time of day or night.
-You can feel it—the morning atmosphere is very different from the evening.
-Half of the scale uses tones that evoke a somewhat melancholic atmosphere—I do not wish to say sad, as rāgas are not sad, but that quality.
-The second part of the scale has very bright tones.
-If you look at life as we live it, it is often a combination of these two.
-Even within a single day, we can experience both, perhaps even more so.
-The message of the rāga may be to accept both poles of our life, instead of rushing toward happy times and trying to escape challenging ones.
-Alright, Rāga Chorākeśī.
-It seems we still have some time.
-I will fill the gap before the next rāga, which is called Rāga Durgā.
-Some of you know Durgā as one of the names of the Divine Mother.
-Some people have different imaginations or associations with this rāga.
-Some describe it as having the atmosphere of when the first snow appears on mountain peaks—something most of you here can relate to.
+Some of you know the principle: rāgas are not really composed, but what are they based on?
+They are based on a scale and certain rules within that scale, and a rāga is here to evoke a particular mood.
+The mood also changes depending on the time of day or night.
+You can feel it; the atmosphere in the morning is very different from that of the evening.
+So this music can bring our minds into harmony with nature, and we call it the peaceful mind.
+Chorākeśī has a quite characteristic scale, because half of the scale uses tones that evoke a slightly melancholic atmosphere—I do not want to say “sad,” because rāgas are not sad—but that kind of feeling.
+And then the second part of the scale has very bright tones and a brightness to it.
+If you look at life as we live through it, it is often a combination of those two.
+Even within one day, we can experience both or more.
+So perhaps the message of the rāga is to be able to accept both these poles of our life in the form, rather than rushing for the happy times and trying to escape from those that are a bit challenging.
+Well, it looks like we still have some time, so there will be another rāga.
+That is Rāga Durgā.
+Some of you know Durgā is one of the names of the Divine Mother.
+People have certain different imaginations or depictions associated with this rāga, and some of them describe it as having an atmosphere like when the first snow appears on the peaks of the mountains—most of you can relate to that here.
 So, Rāga Durgā.
-The next rāga is, by the way, from North India.
-The following one is originally South Indian, but perhaps North Indian musicians could not resist and adopted it into their tradition.
-To me, it sounds somewhat Middle Eastern, more Arabic or from the Islamic tradition.
-You know, the Sufis who practice and perform a special dance where they spin, with one foot always attached to the ground.
-They begin in a position like this, then turn around.
-The faster they spin, the faster they open their arms: one hand points upward to the Divine, the other downward to this mortal world.
-Again, it is a balance between those two.
-So, Rāga Kīrvāṇa.
+By the way, the rāga you just heard comes from northern India, and the next rāga is originally South Indian.
+But perhaps the North Indian musicians could not resist it and had to adopt it into the North Indian tradition.
+To me, it sounds a bit Middle Eastern, more Arabic or from somewhere in the Islamic tradition.
+You know, the Sufi religion has very strong devotion, and they do one special kind of dance.
+They are spinning, and one foot always has to be attached to the ground.
+They start in this kind of position, and then, as the person goes faster and faster, they slowly open up their arms this way.
+So one hand points up to the divine, and the other down to this mortal world—again a kind of balancing between those two.
+So, the rāga kīrtan.

 This text is transcribed and grammar corrected by AI.
 If in doubt what was actually said in the recording, use the transcript to double click the desired cue.
 This will position the recording in most cases just before the sentence is uttered.